AlexaDeWit/purescript-text-encoding/README.markdown

 ## Version v1.0.0 Release

-Going forward the v1.0.0 package line here will be reorganized in terms of the module names, and be based on purescript 0.13
+Going forward the v1.0.0 package line here will be reorganized in terms of the module names,

-Additionally, bower support is being dropped in the v1.0.0 branch, instead only supporting psc-package
+as a previous version had a name conflict in package-sets

+Going forward on the v1.0.0 branch, I would like to rely on the native node environment instead